abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 ![Jemaa al Fnaa from above](../../../images/Morocco/Morocco_11.jpg)
 ```

 There are several great restaurants in **Jemaa al Fnaa** to eat dinner at and get a good bird's eye view of the square.
 Walking through the square, the atmosphere is very lively and busy.
 Lots of stalls are set up in the evening selling dinner, fruit juice, mint, etc., and the smell of food and herbs fill the air.
 Some of the more unfortunate aspects of the square is seeing people with monkeys on leashes or in cages.
-I highly recommend not encouraging the behavior and avoid these individuals.
+I highly recommend not encouraging this behavior and avoiding these individuals.

 ![Bahia Palace, Marrakesh](../../../images/Morocco/Morocco_23.jpg)